Why Do Stars Turn Red? II. Steady-State Envelope Solutions: Methods

-If instead $\nabla_{\rm rad} \geq \nabla_{\rm ad}$, then the transport of convective energy must be taken into account using mixing-length theory (MLT).
+If $\nabla_{\rm rad} \geq \nabla_{\rm ad}$, convective transport is treated using mixing-length theory (MLT).
 Following the formulation of \citet{Kippenhahn2013}, the MLT framework solves for five quantities: the radiative flux $F_{\rm rad}$, the convective flux $F_{\rm con}$, the element temperature gradient $\nabla_{\rm e}$, the actual temperature gradient $\nabla$, and the convective velocity $v$.
 The total flux is the sum of the radiative and convective components:

 The radiative flux is given by

 The convective velocity is calculated using